 Wine is wonderful in its place, and so is whiskey.
 From time to time I have even been known to drink a glass of water, despite what W.C.
 Fields said about it.
-But on a hot summer day, it is beer and beer alone that satisfies the parched and aching heart.
+But on a hot summer day, it is beer and beer alone that satisfies.

 So it is a good idea to visit the Traverse City area, where there is a great deal of fine beer to choose from.

 Not those heavy stouts and porters, mind you.
 And frankly, none of those so-bitter-your-eyes-pop-out IPAs, either.
 When it’s hot out, you want something light and refreshing: a nice wheat beer, a saison, a gose, a kolsch, a weisse or Belgian, or even a flavorful pilsner.